peter88213/novelyst/docs/index.md

 - Unzip the downloaded zipfile "novelyst_v1.0.1.zip" into a new folder.
 - Move into this new folder and launch **setup.pyw**.
 This installs the application for the local user.
 - Create a shortcut on the desktop when asked.
+- Optionally, you can replace the "Python" icon by the *novelyst* logo you may find in the installation's **icons** subdirectory.
 - Open "README.md" for usage instructions.

 ### Note for Linux users